Rosencrantz & Guildenstern Are Dead (film)

 Rosencrantz & Guildenstern Are Dead is a 1990 period black comedy film written and directed by Tom Stoppard based on his 1966 play.
 Like the play, the film depicts two minor characters from William Shakespeare's play Hamlet, Rosencrantz and Guildenstern, who find themselves on the road to Elsinore Castle at the behest of the King of Denmark.

 They encounter a band of players before arriving to find that they are needed to try to discern what troubles the prince Hamlet.
 Meanwhile, they ponder the meaning of their existence.

 Filmed around Zagreb, Croatia, and in Brežice Castle, Slovenia, the movie won the Golden Lion at the 47th Venice International Film Festival.

 The film stars Gary Oldman as Rosencrantz and Tim Roth as Guildenstern, although a running theme throughout has many characters, themselves included, uncertain as to which is which.
 It also features Richard Dreyfuss as the leading player, Iain Glen as Hamlet, Ian Richardson as Polonius, Joanna Miles as Gertrude, and Donald Sumpter as King Claudius.
-This was Stoppard's first and, to date, only film as a director.
+This was Stoppard's only film as a director.

 Plot

 The film, like the play, focuses on Rosencrantz and Guildenstern and their actions (or lack thereof) within the play of Hamlet.
 The film begins as they travel on horseback to Elsinore, contemplating fate, memory and language.
-Rosencrantz finds and continually flips a coin which always comes up heads, causing Guildenstern to conclude that something is wrong with reality.
+Rosencrantz finds and continually flips a coin which always comes up heads (until he loses the coin, which is replaced by their own coins), causing Guildenstern to conclude that something is wrong with reality.

-They meet a travelling troupe of tragedians on the way, and during their conversation with the lead Player, they are mysteriously transported into the action of Hamlet at Elsinore.
-They wander around the castle, trying to catch up to the action and understand what is going on by listening to other parts of the play.
+They meet a traveling troupe of tragedians on the way, and during their conversation with the lead Player they are mysteriously transported into the action of Hamlet at Elsinore.
 They are asked by the Danish royal couple to stay awhile in order to help find out the cause of, and hopefully the cure for, Prince Hamlet's gloomy state.
-They spend their time outside the scenes in Hamlet trying to figure out what is wrong with the prince and what is required of them.
+They spend their time outside the scenes in Hamlet trying to figure out what is wrong with the prince and what is required of them, wandering around the castle, trying to catch up to the action and understand what is going on by listening to/eavesdropping on other parts of the play.

 The remainder of the film follows the Shakespearean drama whenever the two characters are "on stage", while the title heroes remain largely occupied with the futile hazards of daily life whenever the "main action" is elsewhere.
+They also view and even interact with some of the action of Hamlet where they are not on stage, such as the death of Polonius, from "behind the scenes".

 Soon the very same theatre troupe arrives to perform at court, as part of the Bard's tragedy.

-The Player simultaneously castigates them for abandoning their real play on the road, which cannot exist without an audience, and explains some of the plot and logic of conventional rules of plot-staging and -writing.
+The Player simultaneously castigates Rosencrantz and Guildenstern for abandoning their real play on the road, which cannot exist without an audience, and explains some of the plot and logic of conventional rules of plot-staging and -writing as the "play within a play" is being rehearsed.